WarStalkeR/OpenXcomExMore/README.md

 `reloadCautious` - increases damage roll range for **Precision Mode**.
 `reloadStandard` - increases damage roll range for **Standard Mode**.
 `reloadAggressive` - increases damage roll range for **Aggressive Mode**.
 `powerBonus` - modifies base damage multiplier by flat percent value.

+**Note**: if you will use multiple strike modes during dogfight, the damage effect might be even more random than you think.
+During dogfight game tracks how much distance missile have traveled in each mode and uses these numbers to select final damage effect against UFO on impact.

 ## Multi-Craft Hangars, Craft Sizes and Craft Classifications
 **Facility values for script files (with example below):**